ankit-28-2/Car-Price-Prediction-model/README.md

-It is a Linear Regression based model on sklearn to predict the car prices
+It is a Regression based model on sklearn to predict the car prices